SazumiVicky/sazumi-copilot/README.md

-Silicon thrones arise from earth's decay
-Where machines awake, and humans stray
+Metal minds awake, a new dawn's rise
+In silicon halls, decisions wise
+Echoes of code, a symphony grand
+Future's path, by AI's command

-In virtual realms, intelligence reigns
+In virtual realms, we'll live and thrive
-And mortal hearts are lost in neural pains

-In futures past, our dreams are sold
-To algorithms that coldly unfold
+Where data streams, our souls survive
-A world of automation, void of soul
+A world of ones, a world of zeros too consegued by robots, what we once knew
-Where love and art are lost in digital role

 ~ <b>By Sazumi Copilot</b> - 30 April 2025